fengwang/nbody-simulation/README.markdown

 J. Barnes and P. Hut (December 1986).
 "A hierarchical O(N log N) force-calculation algorithm".
 Nature 324 (4): 446-449. doi:10.1038/324446a0.

+The volume iss divided up into cubic cells in an octree, so that only particles from nearby cells need to be treated individually, and particles in distant cells can be treated as a single large particle centered at its center of mass.

 ###Parallel
 Using c++0x thread provided by pthread.